MaastrichtU-IDS/d2s-project-template/datasets/cohd/README.md

 ## Convert COHD concepts and datasets

-We run the workflow using GitHub Actions:
+We run the workflow to generate BioLink RDF for concepts and datasets using GitHub Actions:

 * See the workflow file: https://github.com/MaastrichtU-IDS/d2s-project-template/blob/master/.github/workflows/rml-map-cohd-concepts.yml